Email Marketing and Social Media: 11 Ways To Bring in New Customers

-By using the method of social sharing, you will have the chance to make your emails shareable while increasing visibility and rate of conversions.
-When you allow your subscribers to share your email content with their peers, you also get access to their details.
+By using the method of social sharing, you will have the chance to make your emails shareable while increasing visibility and the rate of conversions.
+You can access your details when you allow subscribers to share your email content with their peers.
 This also increases cost-efficiency.

 7. Direct Subscriptions From Instagram:

 Instagram is considered the ideal platform for businesses.
-Recent studies show that Instagram can drive the highest amount of traffic compared with other channels.
+Recent studies show that Instagram can drive the highest traffic compared to other channels.

-The platform allows you to use links in your bio section to direct your audience to your target URL.
+The platform lets you use links in your bio section to direct your audience to your target URL.
 So you can add the links in your bio to direct them to your subscription page.
-And then, you can create various stories and posts telling them to subscribe to your newsletter and what they will get out of it.
+And then, you can create various stories and posts telling them to subscribe to your newsletter and what they will get from it.
 This will help you add to your email subscriber list.

 8. Reward-Based Referral Marketing Strategy: